 Create a job description.

+Caring for children is important work and it’s okay (and even expected!) that you should take the process of hiring as seriously as you would if you were hiring for a position in your own workplace.
+One of the best ways to avoid the letdown of unmet expectations is making sure you understand exactly what you need from a babysitter.
 Before you so much as call your first candidate, take some time to put pen to paper and outline what your family needs from a babysitter.
 Will they simply be hanging out at home, feeding your kids and putting them to bed?
 Or will they need to perform extra tasks like driving kids to school, sports practices or rehearsals?
 Will they be responsible for light housework or taking care of pets?
 These are all important details to clarify from the start and creating a formal job description is the simplest way to do just that.

 Do an intensive job interview.

 Hiring a babysitter is often treated with a fair amount of informality.
 For many parents, a quick visit over the phone is all that takes place in lieu of an interview.
 But if you truly want to be certain you are hiring the right candidate for the job, you’ll need to devote a little more time to the hiring process.
 Plan to meet a few potential babysitters in person before they meet your children.
 Begin your interview with the most obvious questions: What kind of experience do they have?
 Are they CPR certified?
 What days and time are they available to work?
 Once you have covered the basics, move on to questions specific to your kids’ needs.
 You may even use your interview as a time to pose a few hypothetical situations, asking them how they would respond.
 How will they intervene when sibling conflicts arise?
 Will they feel comfortable staying late if you regularly have to stay over at work?
 You want a babysitter who is prepared to handle the real life situations that arise in the life of your family, so don’t be afraid to be honest about what they may experience as your family babysitter.

 Do your due diligence.